oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 {% img blog/angular-security-xss/binding.jpg alt:"Screenshot of comments in the browser when bound to the innerHTML property.
 It shows a broken image and the new comment in strong font-weight." width:"800" %}{: .center-image }

-The first comment with the `script` tag doesn't display at all!
+The first comment with the `anchor` tag doesn't display the alert when clicked!
 The second comment with the attack in the `onerror` handler only shows the broken image and doesn't run the error code!
 Angular doesn't publish a list of unsafe tags.
 Still, we can sneak a peek into the codebase to see Angular considers tags such as `form`, `textarea`, `button`, `embed`, `link`, `style`, `template` as suspicious and may altogether remove the tag or remove specific attributes/child elements.

 As we learned earlier, sanitizing removes suspicious code while keeping safe code.
-Angular automatically strips out `<script>` tag and displays the second comment.
+Angular automatically strips out unsafe attributes from safe elements.
 You will see a warning in the console letting you know Angular cleaned the content up.

 {% img blog/angular-security-xss/console-warning.jpg alt:"Screenshot of DevTools console showing a warning.
 The warning says, 'WARNING: sanitizing HTML stripped some content, see https\://g.co/ng/security#xss'" width:"800" %}{: .center-image }